Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: New bounds on separating redundancy

 with $c = \frac{q^{n-k-l}-1}{q^{n-k}-1}$. \end{theorem} \begin{IEEEproof} Take an $(n-k)\times n$ parity-check matrix $H$ for $\mathcal{C}$ in standard form, so that $H$ contains the $(n-k)\times(n-k)$ identity matrix $I$ as its submatrix.
 Let $T$ be the set of coordinates that index the columns of $I$ in $H$.
 Because $I$ contains exactly one nonzero element in each column and in each row, we have $\operatorname{rank}(H(S)) = n-k-l$ for any $l$-subset $S\subset T$.
 Hence, $H$ is $S$-separating for any $S\subset T$ of cardinality $l$.
 Carrying out the same argument as in the proof of Theorem \ref{thm:probabilistic2} over the remaining $\binom{n}{l}-\binom{n-k}{l}$ $l$-subsets of coordinates proves the assertion. \end{IEEEproof}

-Theorem \ref{thm:probabilisticYu} reduces the coefficient of the sum from $\binom{n}{l}$ to $\binom{n}{l}-\binom{n-k}{l}$ in exchange for the newly introduced constant term $n-k$.
-While the additional $n-k$ rows is a nontrivial penalty, as we will illustrate with a nonbinary linear code, the benefit of the smaller coefficient outweighs the disadvantage in the constant term when the sum of $rQ_{r,t}$ over all $r$ is large.
+Theorem \ref{thm:probabilisticYu} reduces the coefficient of the sum from $\binom{n}{l}$ to $\binom{n}{l}-\binom{n-k}{l}$ in exchange for the newly introduced constant additive term $n-k$.
+While the additional $n-k$ rows is a nontrivial penalty, as we will illustrate with a nonbinary linear code, the benefit of the smaller coefficient outweighs the disadvantage in the constant additive term when the sum of $rQ_{r,t}$ over all $r$ is small.